Skip to main content

 Definition

-Conditional logic is a [need input] feature that shows or hides fields in a form based on predefined rules and user inputs.
+Conditional Logic is a Dashpivot feature that shows or hides fields in a form template based on selected field values.
+It is supported on Yes/No and List fields.

 What it's used for